mad0x20wizard/Desomnia/docs/modules/process/config.rst

 :⚡️ event:

-This event is triggered when the last process of this group exists
+This event is triggered when the last process of this group exits.